melt-umn/melt-artifacts/2020_SLE_Strategy_Attributes/Step-By-Step-Instructions.md

 ```

 You may also try editing `irregular.out` to change the loop expressions within the `transform {}` block, to see how effective the strategies are in normalizing complex loop conditions.

+## Use of strategy attributes in optimizing strategies for translation
+The last use of strategy attributes described in the paper is their use in optimizing strategy expressions for more efficient translation, as a part of their implementation in the Silver compiler.
+This is described in Section 5.4 and Figure 16 of Appendix B.4 in the paper.
+As this use of strategy attributes is tightly coupled with the Silver compiler (and is run for every Silver build that involves strategy attributes) it is difficult to provide a straightforward demo.
+However the complete source code of this application can be found in the `silver/` repository folder at `silver/grammars/silver/extension/strategyattr/StrategyExpr.sv`